jamieroche1987/Battleships/README.md

 ### Future features:

- * Add the abilty to make the game 2 player game.
+ * Add the abilty to make the game a 2 player game.
 This would then allow friends to play against eachother rather than the user only having the option to player against the computer.

  * Add a pyfiglet feature at the top of the page for the header to make the game more appealing on the eye.

  * Add a feature that would allow the player to decide the size of the board in which they could play on.

  * Adding a board size bigger then the current one would  allow the user to have more ships on the board.

+ * Adding a feature to allow a different amount of ships to play with.